zahidinho/zahidinho/README.md

    > I am currently working in a company so...
 * In which languages you develop apps?
   > I personally love backend development so I developed backend applications via PHP / Laravel & NodeJS
-  > I have a little experience on frontend with VueJS / React.
+  > I have experience on frontend with React.
 Enough to show my backend stuffs on frontend.

 Contact:
 `sh $ mzahiddisci@gmail.com`